WrtApp/wreditor/README.md

-# Fraction.less Boilerplate v2.0b
+# Fraction.less Boilerplate v2.0.0

-Fraction.less is an HTML5/CSS3 quick-start kit meant to get sites or web apps designed and developed quickly.
-Using the grid classes lets you create a page layout in no more than a couple of minutes!
+Fraction.less is an HTML/CSS quick-start kit to get your website or app front-end up and running quickly.
+It's HTML5 ready, utilizes backwards compatible CSS3, comes with a bunch of useful and common JavaScript functionality, and it has LESS and SASS support if you want it.

-Fraction.less comes with a simple, solid, *responsive* grid system, some common boilerplate styling, common jQuery plugin starting points (sliders, accordions, etc.), just enough HTML5 boilerplate, and, best of all, it uses LESS.

-I've tried to make this as flexible as possible while still providing a really comprehensive baseline for design and development.
-You may think Fraction.less is bloated in some areas and lacking in others.
-That's okay.
-The biggest challenge in creating a boilerplate/framework (whatever you want to call it) is loading it up with a comprehensive set of tools that encourage best practices without creating a bloated framework that people end up spending a lot of time removing stuff from up front.

-If you have any ideas or suggestions for how to improve Fraction.less shoot me an email at __bill [at] chooseclever.com__.
-And please, use this, fork it, submit pull requests.
-I'm happy to give support to anyone who needs it and to include ideas from others.
+__Why use it?__

+Unlike most other frameworks, you'll spend most of your time building on top of Fraction.less rather than undoing the defaults.
+Also, unlike some other frameworks, sites built using Fraction.less won't *look* like they were built using Fraction.less.
+The framework gives you a great set of minimal defaults and doesn't allows you to build sites that are your own without having to unravel a lot of complicated, hard to customize code.

+## Features

+* Common styles for
+	* Site-wide color scheme
+	* Forms
+	* Responsive grid
+	* Helper classes (think image replacement, hidden elements, etc.)
+	* Helful LESS and SASS mixins
+	* Media query starting points
+	* Comprehensive CSS reset thanks to Normalize.css
+	* Optimized print styles
+	* Baseline typographic grid
+* Common JavaScript functions (accordions, tabs, etc.)
+	* The latest jQuery
+* HTML5 starting point
+* Icon font (latest Font-Awesome)
+* Various optimizations (robots.txt, humans.txt, .htaccess, crossdomain policy, etc.)

 ## Components